metashell/metashell/README.md

 pass `metashell.exe` the `-I<path to the windows_headers directory>` argument.

-The `tools/get_windows_headers.sh' script can (re)download these MinGW standard header files from the [Cygwin](http://cygwin.org/) project.
+The `tools/get_windows_headers.sh' script can (re)download these MinGW standard header files.
 You need to run this script on Linux.

 ## Getting started